Our Commitments

 Additional Highlights

 • GW has adopted a zero waste approach, implementing a series of strategies to reduce the amount of waste sent to landfills while increasing recycling, reuse, donation, and composting.
 As of spring 2022, the university has begun rapidly deploying and scaling up composting programs.
-Through dining venue- and event-based composting along with centralized drop off on campus, GW diverted more than 200,000 pounds of organic waste from landfill in Academic Year 2022-23 alone.
+Through dining venue- and event-based composting along with centralized drop off on campus, GW diverted more than 500,000 pounds of organic waste from landfill in FY2025 alone.

 • GW’s campuses are home to 17 LEED projects, having earned certification requiring minimum standards in energy and water efficiency, carbon emissions mitigation, indoor environmental quality, and responsible materials sourcing.
 Thurston Hall, a first-year residence hall, recently achieved LEED Platinum following a major renovation.

 • Located in the heart of the District of Columbia, GW has leveraged its location to serve as a model for urban sustainability through efficient and low-carbon transportation.
-The university has more than 700 bicycle parking spaces on campus, offers a deeply discounted rate for Capital Bikeshare membership ($25 annually) for students, faculty and staff, and provides students with a UPass which offers unlimited Metro rides for $100 per semester.
+The university has more than 700 bicycle parking spaces on campus, offers a deeply discounted rate for Capital Bikeshare membership for students, faculty and staff, and provides students with a UPass which offers unlimited Metro rides for a flat fee per semester.